 Earth is threatened by the planet smashing supergravity weapons of Galactic Overlord Taran the Terrible.
 A small group of elite human agents have been sent on a one way rocket trip to the world of Tarantium in a last-ditch effort of interstellar diplomacy to save the Earth from being ripped apart.

-This megagame will be run at the Wellycon boardgame convention on Saturday 30 May 2020.
-The game will run for up to six hours.
+This megagame will be run at the Wellycon boardgame convention on Saturday 5 June 2021.
+The game will run from approximately 10.30am to 4.30pm with a short lunch break.
 There are some game roles available for players who only want to play for part of the game.
-Tickets will be available soon through the convention website.
+Tickets for Wellycon are now available through the convention website.
+Once you have a Wellycon ticket, download the Casting doc, and email Dillon at firstname.lastname@example.org with your top three picks for role in the game.

 This is a hobby game for entertainment.
 We play to find out what happens, especially: